ypottiez/Numpy-Project/README.md

 > "Torture the data, and it will confess to anything" – Ronald Coase

 # Introduction
-This repo was made for the Data Science course from AB Syntra.
-Data and code can be freely used an redistributed with or without changes, no license applied.
+This repo was made for the Data Science course from AB Syntra, Numpy project: https://github.com/ypottiez/Numpy-Project Data and code can be freely used an redistributed with or without changes, no license applied.

 # Copy this structure - TODO - remove after initial setup